KcRobin9/MM1-Map-Editor/docs/tutorials/props.md

 - Check that `tolerance` is appropriate (default 0.25 units)
 - Use `print_statistics()` to verify the prop exists in the file
 - Verify prop name matches exactly (check `src/constants/props.py`)

+**Vehicles as props look wrong:**
+- Adjust the `face` parameter to orient them correctly
+- Check that you're using the correct constant names

 **Confirmation prompt annoying:**
 - Set `require_confirmation = False` in the config file to skip prompts